- 1 pound lean ground beef (90% lean)

 - 2 cups hot cooked rice

-- In a large nonstick skillet, cook the beef, pepper and onion over medium heat until meat is no longer pink; drain.
-Stir in the tomato sauce, olives, raisins and vinegar.
-Cook for 5-6 minutes or until raisins are plumped.
+- In a large skillet, cook and crumble beef with pepper and onion over medium-high heat until no longer pink, 5-7 minutes.
+Stir in tomato sauce, olives, raisins and vinegar; bring to a boil.
+Reduce heat; simmer, uncovered, until raisins are softened, 5-6 minutes.
 Serve with rice.
 Yield: 4 servings.

 "Very good!
 I don't know why I was afraid to make this for years!"

 "Tried this for the first time yesterday.
 Loved it.
 I added a little garlic powder and crushed red pepper flakes.
 Served it with brown rice.
 Will definitely make this again."

 "Loved it!
 Definitely a keeper to make over and over again!"

 "This is a great recipe to add to rotation.
 Debated about adding the raisins, but glad I did, very tasty.
 I don't digest green peppers well so I didn't add them, and I didn't think to add different color peppers as previous users.
 I tasted the mixer once ready, but I added the following: a pinch or 1/4 tsp of cumin, a packet of clear Sazon, then some cracked pepper, & sea salt (didn't add as much olives as recipe called for).
 Taste was even more enhanced.
 I also added a half a (tomato) can or 4oz. of water to loosen up the gravy a bit.
 Since we had rice yesterday, I accompanied this mix with real mashed potatoes.
 I served it sort of shephard pie style, just not baked.
 I'm thinking of making this with mashed yuca next time, yummy.
 Husband loved this new recipe :)"